 Let me go off for a sec:

 Sugary, carb-heavy foods spike your cravings, worsen your breakouts, and leave your periods even more chaotic.
-Every pizza binge shows up somewhere… usually your mood, your stomach, or your skin.
+Eating too much refined food can affect your mood, skin, and energy levels.

 But a balanced plate fiber, protein, healthy fats keeps your energy steady and your mood less all over the place.
 Add colorful veggies, ginger, turmeric, and greens and you’ll notice less bloating, clearer skin, and clothes fitting better.